-19.2 Redemption of units
+19.2.
+Redemption of units

-Investors may demand the redemption of units on any exchange trading day.
-Redemption orders must be submitted to the Custodian Bank or the Company.
+Investors may demand the redemption of their units on any exchange trading day.
+Redemption orders must be submitted to the Custodian Bank, the Company or to an intermediary third party (e.g. custodian).
 The Company is obliged to redeem the units at the currently valid redemption price that corresponds to the unit value calculated on this day less a redemption fee, if applicable.
-Additional charges may be incurred when units are redeemed via a third party.
+Additional charges may be incurred when units are redeemed via a third party (e.g. custodian).